Release Notes

 A new

-annotation has been applied to all K10 pods.
-Starting withOpenshift 4.14
+openshift.io/required-sccannotation has been applied to all K10 pods.
+Starting withOpenshift 4.14, it will force K10 pods to use thek10-sccSecurityContextConstraints.
+Default priority fork10-sccSCC set to 0.

 Bug Fixes